oracle/nosql-node-sdk/README.md

 ## StatsControl

-The SDK can collect client-side request statistics using a StatsControl API modeled after the Java SDK StatsControl output.
+The SDK can collect client-side request statistics using the StatsControl API.
 Stats collection is disabled by default.

 Enable it in the client configuration: